Checklist - is bankruptcy right for you?

 - More about the impact of bankruptcy on your bank account, savings and pension.

-- More about the impact of bankruptcy on your job.
+- More about the impact of bankruptcy on your job or business.

 While bankruptcy will clear many types of debt, there are some that are excluded, including magistrates court fines and student loans.
 If you owe any debts that are excluded, the people you owe these debts to can continue to chase you and take action to get their money back during your bankruptcy period.
 You therefore need to make sure you know which debts your bankruptcy won't cover and work out how you'll pay them back.